wissalcodes/Scientific-Articles-Search-Engine/client/README.md

 </details>

 ## Folder Structure
+### Backend:
 - backend/
   - app/
     - models/        (contains the data models)
     - routes/        (the main page route, main components will be called here)
     - static/        (client-side resources like images, CSS...)
   - run.py            (app entry point)
   - config.py         (environment configurations)

+### Frontend:
 - client/
   - public/
     - fonts/         (contains the data models)
     - images/        (the main page route, main components will be called here)
   - src/
     - components/    (folders of React components, each page has a separate folder)
     - pages/         (all the pages of the website)
-          - styles/        (contains global styling where raw CSS is required, use TailwindCSS otherwise) App.jsx            (this is where all pages will be called and where routes are handled)
+    - styles/        (contains global styling where raw CSS is required, use TailwindCSS otherwise)
+  - App.jsx            (this is where all pages will be called and where routes are handled)

 ## Installation